PET HEALTH

 Four Minutes

-Your vet can help you determine if chemotherapy is right for your dog, but this guide can help you feel prepared if you’re looking at a possible cancer diagnosis.
+Chemotherapy uses chemicals to target cells and stop their growth.
+Your vet can help you determine if this option is right for your dog, but understanding the costs can help you feel more prepared.

-Some other fees you might see will depend on the provider and can include oncologists, veterinary hospitals, or visits to other clinics.
-In each case, the fees may vary quite a bit.
+The cost for chemotherapy depends on many different factors, like the number of chemo sessions and the types of drugs used.
+Some other fees you might see will depend on the provider and can include oncologists, veterinary hospitals, or visits to other clinics.1 In each case, the fees may vary quite a bit.

 You can call the office you’re taking your dog to and ask them directly about the specific costs of dog chemotherapy and other fees involved with your visit and your dog’s ongoing cancer treatment.